 You can access this chart in section: reports> report version.
 The sample report looks like this:

 The projected release date with some margin is available in the upper right corner of the chart.
 You can find more info on this subject on Atlassian’s support page.

 If you are concerned about the numbers presented above, remember to always focus on the planning.
 Spend just enough time before the project starts to plan and provide estimates.
 Try to reduce risks before the project starts and always keep adjusting plans.

-Let me know how you estimate release date for your projects.
-I’m always open to new ideas and suggestions.
+Let us know how you estimate release date for your projects.
+We are always open to new ideas and suggestions.